spell-music/csound-expression/csound-expression-typed-core/README.md

 but thsi property is relaxed in the functional moel of csound-expression package.
 In that package we can define nested instruments.

+## What Csound typed adds to the dynamic core

+Typed csound adds type-wrappers to distinguish types.
+Auto allocation of integers for tables and way to define instruments and trigger notes that fit into Haskell model.
+We do it all with SE-monad.